PICO-8 console and stand-alone cartridge firmware distributed in an SD card image for the Raspberry Pi.

 Sat Aug 6 12:43:42 PDT 2016

 I sacrificed an extra second or two in boot time for ease of deployment.
-No more having to flash an SD cards.
-You can simply unzip the contents of the PICOPi archive onto a FAT32 formated SD card.
+No more having to flash anything.
+You can simply unzip the contents of the PICOPi archive onto a standard FAT32 formated SD card.

 What is it?

 PICO-8 is a fantasy console for making, sharing and playing tiny games and other computer programs.
 When you turn it on, the machine greets you with a shell for typing in Lua commands and provides simple built-in tools for creating your own cartridges.

 I fell in love this this little virtual console from day one.
 It catered perfectly to my 8-bit/16-bit graphic and C64 nostalgia.

 Some time ago, I made a similar image for the Minnowboard since there was no PICO-8 build for ARM at the time: